 When you learn how to make organic liquid fertilizer, you discover a goldmine for your garden.

 One of the best ways to continuously feed nutrients to your plants is to use an organic compost.
 But compost takes some time to make, and sometimes you can’t or don’t want to make it or buy it.
-So if you’re in this circumstance, luckily you can attain the next best thing to organic compost… organic liquid fertilizer!
+So if you’re in this circumstance, the next best thing to organic compost that can sometimes almost complete replace it is organic liquid fertilizer.

 How To Make Organic Liquid Fertilizer